 If we lose pharmacy network affiliations, our business, profitability and growth prospects could suffer.
 Our contracts with retail pharmacies, which are non-exclusive, are generally terminable by either party on short notice.
 If one or more of the top pharmacy chains elects to terminate its relationship with us or if we are only able to continue our relationship on terms less favorable to us, our members' access to retail pharmacies and our business could suffer.
 In addition, some large retail pharmacy chains either own or have strategic alliances with PBMs or could attempt to acquire or enter into these kinds of relationships with PBMs in the future.
-Ownership of, or alliances with, PBMs by retail pharmacy chains could have a material adverse effect on our relationships with these retail pharmacy chains and on our business, profitability and growth prospects.
+Ownership of, or alliances with, PBMs by retail pharmacy chains could reduce the number of retail pharmacy chains available to our members and cause our members to migrate to PBMs with greater access to retail pharmacy chains.